 Use this infographic to help determine the best platform(s) for you depending on your audience.

 Your goals and objectives play a big role in determining the best platforms for your campaign.
 For example, if you are trying to generate B2B sales leads, the best platforms are likely Twitter and LinkedIn.
 LinkedIn offers advanced features and granular targeting that make it (sort of) easy for you to generate leads.

 If you are trying to improve brand awareness for a consumer product, you may want to spend time on Facebook, Pinterest, and Instagram.
-The huge user base on Facebook can give you widespread exposure.
+The huge user base on Facebook, 2.74 billion monthly active users currently, can give you widespread exposure.
 The visual nature of Pinterest and Instagram is great for creating brand awareness and improving audience engagement with your content.